nupur-ya/AutodeskWebApp/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Project Planning
 I planned the project exactly how I plan my sprint tasks.
-The problem statement broken down into smaller tasks and tracked in this Google Document.
+The problem statement broken down into smaller tasks and tracked in [this](https://docs.google.com/document/d/1U_YXLZXRqzGaEwI18pGToT0tDoPowE4YB4wJekQ7rlA/edit?usp=sharing) Google Document.
 The tasks were sorted in decreasing priority order and were updated if an unforeseen issue or feature came up.
 I tracked my task progress using a checklist (similat to a Sprint board).

 Some tasks were stretch goals - marked as *Bonus*.
-> Best practice - I add comment summary to my Github commits that contain a big change set.
-This summary are helpful when create release notes and detailed Pull Request descriptions.
+> Best practice - I add comment summary to my Github commits that contain a large change-set.
+The summary is helpful for creating release notes and detailed Pull Request descriptions.

 Future Improvements